This is a gear review of the Zpacks Triplex Tent in 2023.

 The Zpacks Triplex is primarily designed to be used by ultralight backpackers wanting to shave as much weight as possible without sacrificing safety.
 And for that, this tent excels.

-Zpacks states that they are designed to be used for one thru-hike but I know many who have used the same Zpacks tent for three thru-hikes.
+Zpacks state that the tent is designed to be used for one thru-hike or around 2500 miles, but I know many who have used the same Zpacks tent for three thru-hikes or around 7500 miles.
 So the question is, how hard are you on your gear?

 The Dyneema fabric of the Zpacks Triplex is waterproof and windproof.
 Thanks to the seam sealing the material will not leak and are very waterproof.
 Another advantage of Dyneema is the fact that it will not sag when wet.
 This is a common feature of most tents but not this one.
 Once you set it up, it stays set up.